outl1ne/create-frontend/docs/universal-react.md

  * Server render - renders your react app to string
  *
  * @param ReactComponent - The root component of your React app
- * @param request - The request object from the server
+ * @param url - The url for the request.
+For express, you should pass `req.originalUrl`
- * @param config - App configuration that will be exposed to the React app *
+ * @param backendData - Data that you'd like to be accessible in the app (on both the client and server) through AppDataContext.
+Optional.
+ *
  * @return {{ content: String, context: Object }}
  */